Most salon owners are not trying to buy "AI" or "an answering service" in the abstract.

 An AI receptionist usually does best when the salon wants:

-That is the practical advantage of the AI model: it can cover more repetitive demand without needing every call to wait on a live person.
+The practical advantage of the AI model is that it can cover more repetitive demand without needing every call to wait on a live person.

 That third row is often the most realistic answer for a salon.